chrisweb/chris.lu/NEON_ROAD.md

 react three fiber examples repository (each repository branch is a different example): <https://github.com/Sean-Bradley/React-Three-Fiber-Boilerplate>
 another three fiber examples repository (with demo page linked in readme): <https://github.com/onion2k/r3f-by-example>

-a lot of good examples of what can be done using "react three drei": <https://github.com/pmndrs/drei#index>
+a lot of good examples of what can be done using "react three drei": <https://github.com/pmndrs/drei#index> and here is their Storybook examples page: <https://drei.pmnd.rs/>
 here is a good list of performance related tools that "react three drei" offers: <https://github.com/pmndrs/drei#performance>

 nice codesandbox "space shooter" game example that uses three fiber to import 3d models as well as sprites: <https://codesandbox.io/s/b7e01?file=/src/App.js:1392-1405>